rroels/pinebook-pro-nvme-luks/README.md

 This guide focusses on creating a fresh install, and will erase any existing data on your eMMC or NVME!

 This method has been tested with Manjaro 21.06, but it should work for other versions and even distributions, with some tweaks.
+Some example scripts to do these steps can be found in the scripts directory, but please only seem them as examples (they probably need tweaking for your specific system).

 ## Step 1: Create bootable SD card